 WILL MY KITTEN RECEIVE ALL THE NECESSARY VACCINATIONS BY THE TIME HE/SHE GOES HOME?

 Kittens at Carolina Maine Coons will be dewormed and vaccinated.
-Between six and eight weeks, kittens begin to receive a series of vaccines at three week intervals until the kittens reaches 12-16 weeks.
-At 6 weeks and again at 9 weeks, the kittens receive their core vaccine, which protects them from Feline Rhinotracheitis, Calcivirus, and Panleukopenia.
+Between seven and eleven weeks, kittens begin to receive a series of vaccines at three week intervals until the kittens reaches 12-16 weeks.
+At 7weeks and again at 10 weeks, the kittens receive their core vaccine, which protects them from Feline Rhinotracheitis, Calcivirus, and Panleukopenia.
 The buyer will be responsible for getting the kitten’s last core vaccine in the series once they acquire the kitten, as well as their rabies vaccine at 16 weeks.

 VACCINES WE DO NOT GIVE: Our Kittens/Cats do not receive the FeLV vaccine (feline leukemia vaccine).
 Studies have shown that FeLV vaccines can cause cancer at the injection site.
 We also do not administer the FIP (feline infectious peritonitis) vaccine because research shows it can actually cause FIP.